File a Report

-- This is a federal requirement of the Campus SaVE Act.
+- This is a federal requirement of the Campus SaVE Act, an extention of the Clery Act.
 The intention is never to compromise your confidentiality but rather to ensure that the community is made aware of any on-going threat of sexual assault.

 - You will be informed as to how a decision is made and what the determination is about the decision to report this incident campus-wide.

 The investigation begins.
 This process can take 2-4 weeks.

 - An investigator will be assigned to lead the investigation.

 - A series of questions to determine what policy violations have occurred.

 - The respondent (person accused) and any witnesses will also be interviewed.

 - At the conclusion of the investigation, you will be asked to write a Victim Impact Statement.
 This statement will give administrators an understanding of how the described event has affected and impacted your life.

 - For more information on the policy and process see the Student Handbook.

 After the investigation is completed a decision is made as to whether the University has a preponderance of evidence that a policy violation has occurred.